 Once accepted as a seminarian you will be invited to join the seminary which means you will move to live and learn at the college (often Oscott college in Birmingham for our seminarians).
 There you will enter into community living with fellow seminarians at different years of their journey towards priesthood.
 You will learn, pray, eat, socialise and grow together while also receiving guidance and leadership from experienced Priests and tutors who serve in the seminary.
 As we know well in Corby, seminarians will have short and long placements in parishes as part of their journey so they can experience the daily life of a Priest in the world today.

 At the end of the penultimate year of seminary the seminarian will be ordained a Deacon and at the end of their final year will, God willing, be ordained a Priest.
 Traditionally the ordination Mass will take place at the Cathedral of the Diocese, with all those that are ready being ordained in the same celebration.
 The newly ordained Priest will celebrate their first Mass in the following days at their home parish, starting their life of priestly ministry for the Church.

 The call to Holy Orders is a beautiful vocation in life.
 Like marriage it is a lifelong commitment and as such is an important decision to think and pray about (discernment).
 To help with this discernment the Diocese offers vocations weekends for young men thinking about the priesthood as a chance to join with others who are in a similar situation, and to explore what this calling could mean.
-If you are thinking you may be called to the Priesthood the best place to start would be to talk with Fr Michael or Fr Gregory.
+If you are thinking you may be called to the Priesthood the best place to start would be to talk with one of our priests.
 It might be helpful just to have the conversation but they will also be able to point you in the right direction for any next steps.